Contact us

 Counterparty F A -5 0 0 68

-• It does not account for the credit quality of the counterparties- it accounts only for the value of the trades with the counterparty and not the counterparty’s willingness or ability to pay.
-This is an important deficiency since a US$200 million exposure to a start-up hedge fund is very different from a US$200 million exposure to an AAA corporate.
+• It does not account for the credit quality of the counterparties – Only the value of trades with the counterparty is considered, neglecting the counterparty’s willingness or ability to pay.
+This deficiency is significant as a $200 million exposure to a startup hedge fund differs greatly from the same exposure to an AAA-rated corporate entity.

-• It provides no information on wrong-way risk- stress tests of current exposure provide little insight into wrong-way risk.
-As a measure of exposure that omits the credit quality of the counterparty, these stress tests without additional information cannot provide any insight into the correlation of exposure with credit quality.
+• It provides no information on wrong-way risk – Stress tests of current exposure offer minimal insight into wrong-way risk.
+These stress tests, lacking information on credit quality, cannot identify the correlation between exposure and credit quality.

-• Hence we can say that, stresses of current exposure are useful for monitoring exposures to individual counterparties, but do not provide either a portfolio outlook or incorporate a credit quality.
+Hence, it can be stated that stresses of current exposure are useful for monitoring individual counterparty exposures but fail to provide a portfolio outlook or integrate credit quality considerations.

 • Expected loss for any one counterparty is the product of the probability of default, \(PD_i\), where this may depend on other variables, exposure at default, \(EAD_i\), and loss-given default, \(LGD_i\).
 The expected loss for the pool of loan counterparties is given by :